adonath/nanogptx/README.md

 - **Abstract evaluation and lazy initialization:** I think it is useful to not fully instantiate a model on creation, but rather instantiate an abstract description of the array shapes, dtypes and shardings.
 This allows for an abstract evaluation which catches shape, dtype and sharding errors early without using any flops.
 - **Minimal provenance:** The implementation supports minimal provenance of model configs, datasets and training.
 This includes logging of which batch is trained on, saving configs in model files and verifying data hashes.
 - **Support for Pixi enviromments:** this repository includes a `pixi.toml` with pre-defined environments for many scenarios such as CPU, CPU and even TPU.
 I have also tried to support MPS, via `jax-metal`, but ran into multiple issus with missing support for operations.
-- **Sharding strategies**: Currently on SPMD is supported, other strategies might follow.
+- **Sharding strategies**: Currently only SPMD is supported, other strategies might follow...
 - **Data preprocessing pipeline:** A minimal function based pre-processing pipeline for tokenization and custom document cleaning / pre-processing.
 - **Logging**: just as the original nanoGPT this project uses [WandB](https://wandb.ai/) for logging.
 I have considered alternatives (especially local solutions), but found other solutions introduced more complexity with fewer features.